xying21/docsite/docs/develop/getstarted.md

   For more information, see the [Linux command line for beginner](https://ubuntu.com/tutorials/command-line-for-beginners).

-## Set Up Development Environment

-These are the minimum requirements for any application development and testing on Nervos CKB.
+## System Requirements

+The following platforms are supported.

+- Linux
-- OS: MacOS, Ubuntu Linux, or Windows 10 + WSL2 (Ubuntu)
+- Windows + WSL2 (Ubuntu)

-- IDE: [CKB Studio](https://www.obsidians.io/) or your favorite IDE
+- macOS

+## Preparation

-- A CKB node installed on DEV chain for testing smart contracts and DApps.
+A CKB node installed on DEV chain and CKB accounts are the minimum requirements for any application development and testing on Nervos CKB.

-  For more information, see <Link to={useBaseUrl('/docs/develop/installnode')}>Install a CKB Node</Link>.
+- <Link to={useBaseUrl('/docs/develop/installnode')}>Install a CKB Node</Link>.

-- CKB accounts for the development.

-  For more information, see <Link to={useBaseUrl('/docs/develop/createaccount')}>Create Accounts</Link>.
+- <Link to={useBaseUrl('/docs/develop/createaccount')}>Create CKB Accounts</Link>.

-## Pick Developer Tools and Install Development Stacks
+## Pick Developer Tools and Set Up Development Stacks

 The following is a mind map to show the usage of CKB developer tools.
 Sometimes several tools can be used in combination for an application development.